Vasectomy is surgery a man may choose to have if he does not want to father any more

 man can often start having sex again soon after vasectomy.
 But another birth control

 method should be used.
-This is because some sperm may stay in the vas deferens for some
+This is because some sperm may stay in the vas deferens for

 time after surgery.
-Other birth control should be used until the surgeon tests the semen
+Other birth control should be used until the surgeon tests the

 to be sure there are no sperm left.
 This is often about 3 months after surgery.